MarthaC444/MarthaC444/README.md

 ### I'm Martha Chamberlain.
+After creating a few blogs for myself I realized I liked making the blog way more than adding content to it!

+* Building full stack personal projects with React and React Native
+* Open to work

 <!--
 **MarthaC444/MarthaC444** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.